Insality/defold-saver/USE_CASES.md

 Binary format can be selected by not specifying the format in `saver.save_name` game.project setting.

-## How to save binary files and Defold userdata

-One of the most powerful features of the **Defold Saver** library is its ability to handle both raw binary data (like images) and Lua tables that contain Defold userdata (like `vmath.vector3` or `hash`).
-This section demonstrates how to use these features.

-### Saving and Loading Raw Binary Data
+## Saving and Loading Raw Binary Data

 You can use the Saver library to save and load raw binary data, such as images, audio files, or any other binary file format: